Crypto Adoption Around the World: France

 Web3 Gaming Law

-The implication of this test is that the findings of Jonum may influence the French government to either implement stricter or more lenient measures, which can inherently affect the adoption of crypto in the Web3 gaming niche.
+This test implies that the findings of Jonum may influence the French government to either implement stricter or more lenient measures, which can inherently affect the adoption of crypto in the Web3 gaming niche.

 Political Conditions

-Even so, this progress may be facing a threat following the inability of President Macron’s to secure majority seats in the National Assembly.
-This change may launch France into a period of political instability, which may negatively bode on the financial markets.
+Even so, this progress may be facing a threat following the inability of President Macron to secure a majority of seats in the National Assembly.
+This change may launch France into a period of political instability, which may negatively impact the financial markets.

 Conclusion

-It is projected that by 2025, the adoption of crypto in France will rise up to about 17.72 million users.
+It is projected that by the end of 2026, the adoption of crypto in France will rise to about 16.37 million users.
 Yet, the world remains curious to observe how the budding political tension in the country will affect these numbers.